mattvenn/raspi-adventure/docs/part2.md

 Now you must write a python program that creates 100 files.
 The files must be called 1, 2, 3, 4 ... all the way to 100.

-The files must be in this directory.
+The files must be in the directory given to you in the message.

 The first file must have 1 line in it, the 2nd file 2 lines, all the way up until the 100th file has 100 lines in it.